jeffery4011/Zhexin_Shen_1997/content/authors/admin/_index.md

 - Visitors
 ---

-Zhexin Shen is an undergraduate student major in Physics at East China Normal University.
+Zhexin Shen is an graduate student major in Robotics at Georgia Institute of Technology.
 His research interest includes Swarming Dynamic, Multi-robots System and Collective Motion.